setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/adr-0030-framework-agnostic-fe-development.md

 # Architecture Decision Record (ADR)

-ADR-0030: Framework-Agnostic Frontend Development ADR
+ADR-0030: Framework-Agnostic Frontend Development with Thin UI ADR

-> ## Notes & Guidelines
-> * File name: **adr-0030-framework-agnostic-fe-development.md**
-> * One decision per ADR
-> * Keep it short, clear, and factual
-> * Decisions should support long-term scalability and operational excellence
-> * ADRs are living documents and may be superseded
+We will adopt a **framework-agnostic frontend core architecture**, where all business logic and application behavior are implemented outside Angular and UI frameworks act only as adapters.

 ## 1. Status